python/mypy/docs/source/getting_started.rst

 Being able to pick whether you want a function to be dynamically or statically typed can be very helpful.
-For example, if you are migrating an existing Python codebase to use static types, it's usually easier to migrate by incrementally adding type hints to your code rather then adding them all at once.
+For example, if you are migrating an existing Python codebase to use static types, it's usually easier to migrate by incrementally adding type hints to your code rather than adding them all at once.
 Similarly, when you are prototyping a new feature, it may be convenient to initially implement the code using dynamic typing and only add type hints later once the code is more stable.